 The well-known town of Boothbay Harbor is a destination for many road tourists.
 It also holds some interest for those arriving by boat.
 The above image is the eastern shore of the outer harbor at dusk.

-The bright spot on the shore is the Catholic Church.
+The bright spot on the shore above is the Catholic Church.

 One of the interesting aspects of the church is that it was built by the local shipwrights, resulting in its construction techniques differing from traditional methods of the time.